ohager/stappo/README.md

 or even more recent techniques like GraphQL (Relay).
 Such backend-state must be handled somehow by the client application, especially because the requests are asynchronous.
 This makes data arrival unpredictable and adds even more complexity.

-Each application of a certain complexity (usually the complexity doesn't need to be high, as you may see in the demo) needs to maintain some shared data amongst its components.
+Each application of a certain complexity (usually the complexity doesn't need to be high, as you may see in the demo) needs to maintain some shared data among its components.
 This data represents a specific situation at a specific moment of that application while a user interacts with it.
 This is considered as application state.
 That state should be

 1. accessible by all components of an application
 2. ideally, stored in a single place (_Single Source of Truth_)
 3. mutable by a well-defined interface only

-> __Definition__: An application state is a deterministic situation at a certain moment of that application within the context of user interaction.
+> __Definition__: An application state is a deterministic situation at a certain moment of an application within the context of user interaction.

-As one can see in the [ONLINE DEMO](https://rawgit.com/ohager/stappo/master/demo/index.html), even very simple applications must share states amongst it components.
+As one can see in the [ONLINE DEMO](https://rawgit.com/ohager/stappo/master/demo/index.html), even very simple applications must share states among its components.
 The demo consists of very few components (<10), but has to share a item list and a search term:

 On adding a new item via the single input field, the item list must be updated.
 Additionally, the search bar allows text-based filtering; the item list is being updated on changed search term and changed item.